An Official Website of the Commonwealth of Kentucky

 Deworming of Definitive Hosts

 Regular deworming of domestic dogs that may act as definitive hosts can help reduce the shedding of E. multilocularis eggs into the environment.
 This is crucial in areas where these domestic dogs have access to wildlife habitats or where they roam freely.
-Large-scale deworming of the wild free-ranging canids is not feasible but would be appropriate in a captive setting or animals undergoing rehabilitation.
+Large-scale deworming of the wild free-ranging canids is not feasible, but could be appropriate for canids who are in a captive setting or undergoing rehabilitation.

 Hygiene and Sanitation